-EF College Break… what is it?
+EF College Break (or now known as EF Ultimate Break)… what is it?

 Before I get started into telling you about my whole experience from booking the trip, prices/costs, my experience during the trip, and my tips/advice if you wish to look into booking a trip with EF, I must say that overall I had such a great time!
-I would gladly book again with EF College Break in the future now that I am more aware of what I’m getting myself into.
+I would gladly book again with EF Ultimate Break in the future now that I am more aware of what I’m getting myself into.
 And of course, this is all from my personal experience and all opinions are mine.

 - Roundtrip flights (only if you wish to book with them, which I did)